 Stopping abruptly when you have developed a drug dependence will result in acute withdrawal syndrome and some extremely unpleasant, even dangerous symptoms.

-Being addicted to GHB, or any drug for that matter, can feel desperately lonely.
+Being addicted to GHB, or any drug for that matter can feel desperately lonely.
 You may feel hopeless and trapped.
-Addiction is likely to cause you to suffer from acute anxiety, depression and you may have suicidal thoughts and urges.
+Addiction is likely to cause you to suffer from acute anxiety, and depression and you may have suicidal thoughts and urges.

 It is so important that you seek the right professional help.
 GHB abuse and addiction are treatable.
 You can make a full recovery and lead the life you want to lead.
 Let us help you.